-The water wars are escalating in the city of Chester’s historic bankruptcy
+The water wars are escalating in the City of Chester’s historic bankruptcy

 Kapoor also asked the judge to force the authority to turn over financial documents to explain its 14% rate increase earlier this month, adding about $70 to the average annual residential bill.

-He said that authority had undertaken a costly ad campaign, presumably at ratepayers’ expense, that he said appeared to include racial overtones.
+He said the authority had undertaken a costly ad campaign, presumably at ratepayers’ expense, that he said appeared to include racial overtones.

 The authority blamed the rate hikes on bankruptcy-related legal fees and lowered credit ratings.